chinrichsen/tech-tools-refresher-for-career-break/README.md

-# 21‑Day Tech Refresher for Career Break Returners
+# 21‑Day Tech Refresher for Career Break Returners# 21‑Day Tech Refresher for Career Break Returners

 A guided, practical, and honest learning space for professionals who already know tools like Python, SQL, and BI platforms, but feel **rusty** after time away from formal work.